-German warship searches Libya-bound Turkish freighter
+Turkey protests German search of Libya-bound Turkish ship

 This was the second incident between Turkey and naval forces from a NATO ally country enforcing an arms blockade against Libya.
 In June, NATO launched an investigation over an incident between Turkish warships and a French naval vessel in the Mediterranean, after France said one of its frigates was “lit up” three times by Turkish naval targeting radar when it tried to approach a Turkish civilian ship suspected of involvement in arms trafficking.

+“We protest this act which was unauthorized and conducted by force,” Turkish Foreign Ministry spokesman Hami Aksoy said in a statement.
+He added that Turkey may seek compensation for damage or losses.

+Aksoy renewed Turkey’s criticism of the European Union’s naval mission which aims to halt arm shipments to Libya and which Ankara has accused of favoring Libya’s eastern-based forces against the Tripoli-based Government of National Accord.

-A Turkish government official said the German warship’s personnel boarded Rosaline-A without Turkey’s permission in violation of maritime laws.
-They ended the search around dawn after “understanding that there was nothing but humanitarian aid, biscuits and other material such as paints on board,” the official said.
+A senior official said the German team terminated its search aboard the Rosaline-A around dawn after “understanding that there was nothing but humanitarian aid, biscuits and other material such as paints on board.”

-The Rosaline-A continued on its way to Misrata after the search, the official said, adding that Turkey planned to lodge formal complaints about the incident.
-The official spoke on condition of anonymity in line with Turkish government rules.
+The freighter continued on its way to Misrata after the search, the official said, speaking on condition of anonymity in line with Turkish government rules.

 Thiels, the German Defense Ministry spokesman, said the German crew requested permission to board.